gofer-engine/gofer-engine.github.io/developing-interface-channels-in-oop.md

 (_FUTURE_) Call the `msg` method to define a callback function to call for at the end of each route.

-_**NOTE**: This will be used in a future releast with non listening channel configs, such as a message pass through or one time file read_
+_**NOTE**: This will be used in a future release with non listening channel configs, such as a message pass-through or one-time file read_

 ```typescript
 // definition